What to watch: new movies and TV shows to stream this week

 This is the place to find what you should be streaming at the weekend and beyond.

-Each week our esteemed group of TV and movie reviewers impart their expert knowledge of all things streaming and boil it down to a handful of things you really need to be watching, going through hours of episodes to hep you make the most important decision of the week: what to watch in your down time.
+Each week, our esteemed group of TV and movie reviewers impart their expert knowledge of all things streaming and boils it down to a handful of things you really need to be watching, going through hours of episodes to help you make the most important decision of the week: what to watch in your downtime.

-As you will read, we look at all the new shows that have landed on Netflix, Prime Video, NOW, Apple TV Plus, Disney Plus and Paramount Plus and more, then give our verdict.
+As you will read, we look at all the new shows that have landed on Netflix, Prime Video, NOW, Apple TV Plus, Disney Plus, Paramount Plus and more, then give our verdict.
+We'll throw in any notable physical releases and special editions, too, and point to where you can buy them.

-After our recommendations of the week, we have links to all of our essential streaming guides - the rankings of which are voted by our readers, so if you haven't done so already then give them a click and have your say.
+After our recommendations of the week, we have links to all of our essential streaming guides - so you can dig deeper into the long-standing catalogues of the major streaming services.

 And if you are still stuck with what to watch, then we have kept all of our previous recommendations so you can have a read.